 How did you handle the pain from wisdom teeth surgery?
 Probably Tylenol, a cold pack, and lots of ice cream.
-But, when the daughter of Your Teen editor, Sue Borison, recently had the procedure, the doctor handed her an opioid painkiller prescription on her way out the door.
+But, when Your Teen editor, Susan Borison’s daughter recently had the procedure, the doctor handed her an opioid painkiller prescription on her way out the door.

-“And it wasn’t just a few pills to get her through the first day or so,” Sue says.
-“It was for 25 pills.”
+“And it wasn’t just a few pills to get her through the first day or so,” Borison says.
+“It was for 25 pills, even though the oral surgeon said she would need 4-6 at most.”

 According to a July 2014 study by the CDC, U.S. health care providers wrote 259 million prescriptions for opioid painkillers, like Vicodin and OxyContin, in 2012.
 That’s a bottle of pain pills for every adult in the country.
 And, last year, the CDC declared opioid overdose to be an epidemic.
 Opioid painkiller abuse is a crisis among teenagers, too.
 Twenty-four percent of high school students admit to taking at least one prescription painkiller, and 20 percent of teens admit to abusing prescription drugs before the age of 14, according to a 2012 survey at Drugfree.org.